nbessi/antlion/README.rst

 Antlion was created because existing FOSS WAF are quite difficult to apprehend setup and extend.
 The main objectives are:

-* Provide an accessible set of core rules based on owasp core rules.
+* Provide an accessible set of core rules based on OWASP core rules.
-* Provide a simple developpement framework to create dedicated rules set
+* Provide a simple development framework to create dedicated rules set
 * Allow flexible configuration based on standard python technology
 * Be `SMART <https://en.wikipedia.org/wiki/SMART_criteria>`_
 * Be scalable
-* Allows fast protoyping
+* Allows fast prototyping

 Setup
 =====